RomanLut/hx_espnow_rc/README.md

 Recommended telemetry viewer application: https://github.com/RomanLut/android-taranis-smartport-telemetry

 # Range

 Range is up to 3Km.
 Below are real world test results.

-Range depends on used antennas and noise level in the area.
+Range depends on used antennas, LR mode and noise level in the area.
+LR mode adds ~30% to the range.
+LR  receiver sensitiviy is -98 dbm.

+As can be seen, range can be 2x higher on area with lower noise level!

 Range testing is done in the clear line of sight conditions.

-## 2 dbi dipole antenna on transmitter, PCB antenna on recever
+## 2 dbi dipole antenna on transmitter, PCB antenna on recever, Noise level -90dbm
 Range is less then 150m.

-## 2 dbi dipole antenna on transmitter, whip antenna with stripping wire on receiver
+## 2 dbi dipole antenna on transmitter, whip antenna with stripping wire on receiver , Noise level -90dbm
 Range is ~250m

-## 2dbi dipole antenna on transmitter and receiver
+## 2dbi dipole antenna on transmitter and receiver, Noise level -90dbm
 Range is ~1Km

 ![alt text](doc/planehxwing.jpg "hxwing")